 15 credit units run for 2 hours per week over one term (September- December or January-April).
 Units are available for beginners level in all languages and at a range of other levels, subject to viability.
 You will be assessed in speaking, listening, reading and writing using an integrated skills approach.
 This means that each of your assessments will include more than one skill, helping you to practise using the language in real-life situations.
 You will do 4 tasks as assessment on this unit.
 These tasks are spread out across the term.

 If you are taking a language as the minor route on your degree (eg. Main Subject WITH a language), you will study for 2 hours per week over two terms (15 credits in Term 1 + 15 credits in Term 2).
 You will do 4 tasks as assessment each term to ensure that you are making progress in the language.

 For more information see our Uniwide FAQs

 Phone: +44 (0)161 247 3888

-Uniwide Languages was featured in the Humanity Hallows Magazine (issue 6) by the Student Press Office.
-Humanity Hallows - "Open up to global opportunities with Uniwide Languages".
+Uniwide Languages was featured in Manchester Met's Student Magazine (issue 6): Humanity Hallows - "Open up to global opportunities with Uniwide Languages".